nhcooper123/TeachingMaterials/MSc_Museum/Methods in Macro - Module Outline.md

 ### natalie.cooper@nhm.ac.uk

 ## Module Aims
 The aim of this module is to introduce you to some of the cutting-edge methods being used in macroecology and macroevolution, with particular focus on work being done right now at the Museum.
-Rather than concentrating on learning theory through lectures, the module will introduce you to various ways we collect, analyse and interpret macro-scale data.
+Rather than concentrating on learning theory through lectures, the module will introduce you to various ways we collect, analyse and interpret macro-scale data with a large emphasis on practical work, mostly using R.

 ## Timetable